Breaking News | Indonesia holds nationwide poll despite virus warnings

+More than 100 million Indonesians were eligible to cast a ballot, despite warnings the poll would worsen the nation’s Covid-19 crisis Juni Kriswanto AFP

-Indonesia held nationwide regional elections Wednesday with more than 100 million voters expected to cast a ballot, despite warnings the poll would worsen the nation’s Covid-19 crisis.
+Indonesia held nationwide regional elections Wednesday with more than 100 million voters eligible to cast a ballot, despite warnings the poll would worsen the nation’s Covid-19 crisis.

 The archipelago of nearly 270 million — the world’s third-biggest democracy and fourth most populous nation — delayed the vote originally set for September as it struggled to contain soaring infection rates.

-But the polls were rescheduled, even as critics warned over the risks amid widespread violations of virus protocols, including mask-wearing and social distancing.

-“I’m scared many more people will be infected and die” after the polls, said Siti Zuhro, a political analyst at the Indonesian Institute of Sciences.

-Hundreds of hopefuls are vying for 270 positions, including regional governors, district heads and mayors, including President Joko Widodo’s eldest son.
+Hundreds of hopefuls — including President Joko Widodo’s eldest son — are vying for 270 positions, including regional governors, district heads and mayors.

-Voting was expected to wrap up around noon local time (0500 GMT).

-More than 100 million Indonesians are registered to vote in the poll staffed by almost 2.7 million election workers, with some taking ballot boxes to hospitalised Covid patients.

-At least five election candidates have reportedly died so far and more than 1,000 election agency staff were infected ahead of voting day.
+At least four election candidates have died so far, according to independent research group Laporcovid, and more than 1,000 election agency staff were infected ahead of voting day.

-But the true scale of the crisis is widely believed to be much bigger in a country with one of the world’s lowest testing rates.
+But the true scale of the crisis is widely believed to be much bigger, as testing rates are low.

 Infections could skyrocket above one million after polling day, warned Hermawan Saputra at the Indonesian Public Health Experts’ Association.